jridgewell/minionette/docs/minionette.collectionview.md

 ## #render()

-`#render()` calls `#remove()` on all previously rendered modelViews.
-It then renders all of the collection's models as `#ModelView`s inside of a DocumentFragment, which it appends to the freshly `#template()`ed `$el`.
+The `#render()` method augments `Minionette.View`'s `#render()` with the collection specific rendering.
+It will remove all previously associated modelViews, and render the new ones inside a DocumentFragment, which will be appended to the collectionView's $el.

 ### "render" Event

-The "render" event is fired at the beginning of the `#render()` method, before any DOM modelViews have been removed or any DOM changes.
-Listen for this event to augment the `#render()` method without overriding it.
+The "render" event is still called before any regions are removed and before any DOM changes.
-The CollectionView is passed as its only argument.

 ### "rendered" Event

-The "rendered" event is fired at the end of the `#render()` method, after all DOM changes.
-Listen for this event to augment the `#render()` method without overriding it.
-The CollectionView is passed as its only argument.
+The "rendered" event is still called after all DOM changes have been made.

 ## #addOne(model)